-For winter and summer programs incinolet or similar toilets will be brought to the main camp and sewage residue from these toilets will be transported to Yellowknife for disposal.
+For winter and summer programs incinolet or similar toilets will be brought to the main camp and sewage residue from these toilets will be transported to Yellowknife for disposal at the approved hazardous waste facility.
 Pit latrines will be used at the smaller outlying summer camps.
 Pits will be filled in at the end of each season.